The Mid-Atlantic Coastal Acidification Network (MACAN)

 View our four-part series covering coastal and ocean acidification impacts and solutions in the Mid-Atlantic

-Click here to register and celebrate the accomplishments of three MACAN fellows
+Click here to watch the Nov.
+15 webinar covering the accomplishments of three MACAN fellows

 A "How To" Guide to the Digital Atlas for Physical and Biogeochemical Conditions in the Chesapeake Bay